-- 10 the rest of the processes the difference is only in the numerical treatment.
-For most of the processes the difference is only in the numerical treatment.
-In the default setups of M7 and SALSA2.0, wet deposition and secondary organic aerosol (SOA) formation are the only processes (in addition to the calculation of aerosol microphysics) that use different methods for solving the physics of the process.
-To minimize the differences between simulations done with the sectional and modal versions, the wet deposition scheme for M7 was changed to use the same prescribed wet scavenging coefficients as were used for SALSA2.0 (see - 15 Table 1).
+(in addition to the calculation of aerosol microphysics) that use different methods for solving the physics of the process.
+For the rest of the processes the difference is only in the numerical treatment.
+To minimize the differences between simulations done with the sectional and modal versions, the wet deposition scheme for M7 was changed to use the same prescribed wet scavenging coefficients as were used for SALSA2.0 (see Table 1).
 These coefficients have also been used in M7 in previous versions of ECHAM-HAMMOZ (Stier et al., 2005; Zhang et al., 2012).
 The implementation of the M7 scavenging coefficients for SALSA1 size sections has been presented by (Bergman et al., 2012).
 The reason for using the older approach is that the implementation of an improved wet scavenging scheme in SALSA2.0 is still under development.
-However, in order to compare the significance of microphysical processing and wet deposition on the modeled aerosol, we ran one additional simulation for the year 2010 with M7 using the more physically - 20 baseddetailed size dependent scavenging rates (Croft et al., 2009), i.e. the default configuration of ECHAM-HAMMOZ.
+However, in order to compare the significance of microphysical processing and wet deposition on the modeled aerosol, we ran one additional simulation for the year 2010 with M7 using the more physically basedsize dependent scavenging rates (Croft et al., 2009), i.e. the default configuration of ECHAM-HAMMOZ.
 On the other hand, it should be noted that a comprehensive evaluation of the default version of ECHAM-HAMMOZ with M7 will be given in a separate paper by Tegen et al. (2018) and thus we do not do a full evaluation of it here.

 In addition to the wet deposition scheme, we also turned off the SOA formation routine to keep the model configurations similar in the evalution.
-The SOA schemes are very different in their approach, as M7 assumes equilibrium partitioning for

-SOA while SALSA2.0 calculates SOA partitioning kinetically, solving size resolved condensation equations.
+The SOA schemes are very different in their approach, as M7 assumes equilibrium partitioning for SOA while SALSA2.0 calculates SOA partitioning kinetically, solving size resolved condensation equations.
 The SOA scheme will be presented in detail by a companion paper by Kuhn et al. (in preparation).
 Instead of the detailed SOA schemes detailed in Table 1, for both SALSA2.0 and M7 we used the Aerocom I monoterpene emissions (Dentener et al., 2006) of which 15 % was irreversibly assigned to the particle phase OA mass.

-As the sectional method requires more tracer variables for representing aerosol size dependence, SALSA2.0 is computation-

-30 ally slower that M7.
+As the sectional method requires more tracer variables for representing aerosol size dependence, SALSA2.0 is computationally slower that M7.
 The computation time depends very much on the time interval and the number of output variables.
 With Cray XC 30 architecture using 120 CPU cores, the evaluation simulations of SALSA2.0 took approximately double the time of M7.